-The Executive Board comprises senior officers from the Constituent Authorities.
-It is chaired by a representative from the Constituent Authorities and supported by the TfN executive.
-It promotes dialogue on key issues across TfN's portfolio, including finance, risk, and business planning, as well as advising on proposals being developed for consideration by the TfN Board.
+The Executive Board promotes dialogue on key issues across TfN's portfolio, including finance, risk, and business planning from the different work programmes.

-It meets on a regular basis and in 2024 /2025 met seven times.
+The Board meets on a regular basis and in 2023 /2024 met seven times and provides the TfN executive with advice in respect of matters to be considered by the TfN Board.
 The terms of reference are set out in the Constitution.